-Disaster Recovery as-a-Service
+Cloud Disaster Recovery Services

-In the event that Customer: (i) is unable to use the Covered Equipment in a production environment at the Covered Site for its intended computer processing and related business production purposes (a “Disaster”) and (ii) provides Carbonite notice of such Disaster in accordance with Carbonite procedures then in effect, then Carbonite will provide Customer with remote access to a Carbonite hosted environment that duplicates the functionality of the Covered Equipment at the Covered Site as described in the DR Plan (the “Duplicate Environment”) and transferred Customer Content as hosted in the Duplicate Environment, subject further to the terms herein.
+In the event that Customer: (i) is unable to use the Covered Equipment in a production environment at the Covered Site for its intended computer processing and related business production purposes (a “Disaster”) and (ii) provides Carbonite notice of such Disaster in accordance with Carbonite procedures then in effect, then Carbonite will provide Customer with remote access to a Carbonite-hosted environment that duplicates the functionality of the Covered Equipment at the Covered Site as described in the DR Plan (the “Duplicate Environment”) and transferred Customer Content as hosted in the Duplicate Environment, subject further to the terms herein.
 Carbonite will continue to operate the Duplicate Environment until Customer has informed Carbonite via email that it is again able to use the Covered Equipment in a production environment at the Covered Site, and that the Disaster has ended (“Covered Site Restoration”).

-A Disaster may be declared only by the people authorized by Customer in the respective Order Form, DR Plan or otherwise identified by Customer in writing.
+A Disaster may be declared only by the individuals authorized by Customer in the respective Order Form, DR Plan or otherwise identified by Customer in writing.
 Customer may change the designated individuals by written notice to Carbonite.

 a.
 General.
-During the term of DRaaS, Customer shall:
+During the term, Customer shall:

 (i) Notify Carbonite of any changes to Customer’s Environment and update the Customer portal accordingly.
 Changes to Customer’s Environment include without limitation, adding servers to the Customer’s Environment or changes to servers within the Customer’s Environment.